-We believe that students in the West Allegheny School District possess the ability to practice good judgement and grooming.
+We believe that the students at West Allegheny School District possess the ability to practice good judgment and good grooming.
 Students are encouraged to select shoes with safety in mind.

 In accordance with our district's mission statement, we hope we are inspiring responsible young adults and citizens.
 As a result, they hopefully will realize their collective appearance should reflect with pride and honor on the public image of the West Allegheny School District.

-Please Note - Students will be given the opportunity to correct the situation with warnings.
-Continual violation of the dress code will result in consequences, which will follow the Student Code of Conduct.
+Students will be given the opportunity to correct the situation with warnings.
+Continual violation of the dress code will result in consequences that will follow the discipline plan for the building and district.
+All school rules will be in line with the Student Code of Conduct and will be enforced.

-HEALTH GUIDELINES
+Student ID Badge

+All students are required to have ID badges with them at all times.
+They must be shown and used in the cafeteria, library and for after school events.
+A new ID can be purchased in the main office for \$5.00 cash.

+Health Guidelines

-- 1. All parents must have on file at the school, their home telephone number, cell phone number, and their business telephone number as well as an adult's alternate telephone number.
-Also, please list your doctor's phone number and hospital preference.
-Emergency forms must be turned in prior to students receiving their schedules. - 2.
-At the beginning of each school year, parents should notify the school nurse if their child has any medical problem of which school personnel should be aware. - 3.
-It is advisable to keep a student home from school if he/she has an above normal (98.6) temperature. - 4.
+All parents must have on file at the school, their home telephone number, cell phone number, and their business telephone number as well as an adult's alternate telephone number.
+Please check your child's Skyward information to ensure that all parent contact information is correct.
+Please make sure that Emergency Contact names and phone numbers are listed in the Emergency Contact section and that the information is correct.

+At the beginning of each school year, parents should notify the school nurse if their child has any medical problems of which school personnel should be aware.

+It is advisable to keep a student home from school if he/she has an above normal (98.6) temperature.

 Medical and dental exams are required for all students.
 At the middle school, the following exams are administered as required by Pennsylvania School Health Law:

-Annually - Vision, Height, Weight

-Grade 6 - Medical Exam

-Grade 7 - Dental and Hearing Exams
+Annually - Vision, Height, Weight Grade 6 - Medical Exam Grade 7 - Dental and Hearing Exams

-- 5. No medication will be administered in school except by the direct order of a physician.
-If medication is essential to the daily function of the child: - a.
-The school must have a written order from the doctor giving the date, student's name, diagnosis, name of medication, dosage, time schedule, possible side effects and any curtailment of specific school activities. - b.
-Medication must be brought to school in properly labeled containers indicating the student's name, name of physician, date of prescription, name and phone number of pharmacy, name of medication, dosage and frequency of administration.
+No medication will be administered in school except by the direct order of a physician.
+If medication is essential to the daily function of the child:

+- The school must have a written order from the doctor giving the date, student's name, diagnosis, name of medication, dosage, time schedule, possible side effects and any curtailment of specific school activities. - Medication must be brought to school in properly labeled containers indicating the student's name, name of physician, date of prescription, name and phone number of pharmacy, name of medication, dosage and frequency of administration. - The school must have on file written permission from the parent for the administration of medication.

-- c.
-The school must have on file written permission from the parent for the administration of the medication. - 6.
-Any medication found on a student without the above notices will not be given to the child. - 7.
-Any child falling and bumping his/her head may be taken home by the parent/guardian for observation and/or necessary action. - 8.
+Any medication found on a student without the above notices will not be given to the child.

+Any child falling and bumping his/her head may be taken home by the parent/guardian for observation and/or necessary action.

 Only injuries occurring on school property during school hours will be given first aid.
-Injuries occurring elsewhere must be taken care of by the parents/guardians. - 9.
+Injuries occurring elsewhere must be taken care of by the parents/guardians.

 Any child who has been excluded or who has been absent from school for having pink eye, impetigo, pediculosis (lice), ringworm or any contagious disease may be required to provide a recovery note from a physician.
 Periodic checks may be made for the above conditions.

-- 10. Parents/guardians or their designees are responsible for picking up their children when they are sick or injured at school. - 11.
-Serious emergency cases will be handled: - a.
+Parents/guardians or their designees are responsible for picking up their children when they are sick or injured at school.
+Serious emergency cases will be handled:

+- a.
 Emergency transportation will be made to a medical care facility. - b.
 Parents/guardians will be contacted.